alecjacobson/computer-graphics-kinematics/README.md

 around the $z$-axis means bending at the [knee](https://en.wikipedia.org/wiki/Knee).

-This rest transformations $\hat{\T}$ _place_ each bone inside the undeformed shape.
-They do not measure any deformation of the shape from its original position.
+Each rest transformation $\hat{\T}$ _places_ its corresponding bone inside the undeformed shape.
+The rest transformations do not measure any deformation of the shape from its original position.
 Thus, the _pose_ of each bone will be measured _relative_ to the "rest bone".

 #### 3. Pose Bone